 Ignition provides a set of System Tags to view information about the Ignition server which includes four Tags that count the number of alarms in each state.
 A quick way to see if any alarms are currently active and get an alarm count is to add a Label component on the Navigation window.
 The four system alarm states are:

 - Clear and Acknowledged

 - Clear and Unacknowledged

 In the Tag Browser of the Designer, scroll down to the System > Gateway > Alarming folder.
 These system Tags can easily be used to visualize all alarms in the system.

 The Alarm Journal stores historical information about alarms in a database.
 It stores basic data about alarms that have occurred, such as their source and timestamp, associated data on an alarm, and the values of an alarm's properties at the time the event occurred.
-It captures all status changes for each alarm, as well as acknowledgement to an external SQL database of your choosing.
+It captures all status changes for each alarm to an external SQL database of your choosing.
 To begin viewing alarm history, all you need to do is create an Alarm Journal Profile in the Gateway webpage.